-Matthew 6:19-21 NKJV “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal; but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
-For where your treasure is, there your heart will be also.”
+Matthew 6:19-21 TLV ““Do not store up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal.
+20 But store up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in or steal.
+21 For where your treasure is, there will your heart be also.”

-Throughout the book of James, we have been given indications of what true faith looks like.
-How we handle handle temptation, how we speak, how we treat others, and how we handle money indicates where we are at in our faith.
+Throughout the book of James, we have been given indications of what true faith looks like; how we overcome temptation, how we speak, how we treat others, and how we handle money indicates where we are at in our faith.

-Just as Jesus warned of the pitfalls of wealth in the parable, so too, does James address the misery of the rich.
-Even though Ecclesiastes says, money answers all things, we cannot place our hope in finances and we are not to look to God as our financial guru, or treat giving like a divine slot machine.
-Any level of finance is given for our stewardship, and we do well to heed the many warnings in Scripture about the desire for money.
+Jesus warned of the pitfalls of wealth, and James goes further to address the misery of the rich.
+Even though Ecclesiastes says money answers all things, we cannot place our hope in finances, and we are not to look to God as our financial guru or treat giving like a divine slot machine.
+Any level of finance is provided for stewardship, and we do well to heed the many warnings in Scripture about the desire for money.

-James 5:1-6 NKJV “Come now, you rich, weep and howl for your miseries that are coming upon you!
-Your riches are corrupted, and your garments are moth-eaten.
-Your gold and silver are corroded, and their corrosion will be a witness against you and will eat your flesh like fire.
-You have heaped up treasure in the last days.
-Indeed the wages of the laborers who mowed your fields, which you kept back by fraud, cry out; and the cries of the reapers have reached the ears of the Lord of Sabaoth.
-You have lived on the earth in pleasure and luxury; you have fattened your hearts as in a day of slaughter.
-You have condemned, you have murdered the just; he does not resist you.”
+James 5:1-6 TLV “Come now, you rich, weep and wail over the miseries that are coming upon you.
+2 Your riches have rotted and your clothes have become moth-eaten.
+3 Your gold and your silver have rusted and their rust will be evidence against you and will eat your flesh like fire.
+You have stored up treasure in the last days.
+4 Behold, the wages of the workers who mowed your fields—which you kept back by fraud—are crying out against you.
+And the cries of the harvesters have reached the ears of the Lord of Hosts.
+5 You have lived on earth in luxury and self-indulgence.
+You have fattened your hearts for a day of slaughter.
+6 You have condemned, you have murdered the righteous person—he does not resist you.”

 We read harsh words right off the bat in chapter five.
 James is letting us know, like the whole of Scripture, that putting trust in money is not a good idea.
 Look at the New Living Translation of that passage.
 “Look here, you rich people: Weep and groan with anguish because of all the terrible troubles ahead of you.
 Your wealth is rotting away, and your fine clothes are moth-eaten rags.
 Your gold and silver are corroded.
 The very wealth you were counting on will eat away your flesh like fire.
 This corroded treasure you have hoarded will testify against you on the day of judgment.
 For listen!
 Hear the cries of the field workers whom you have cheated of their pay.
 The cries of those who harvest your fields have reached the ears of the Lord of Heaven’s Armies.
 You have spent your years on earth in luxury, satisfying your every desire.
 You have fattened yourselves for the day of slaughter.
 You have condemned and killed innocent people, who do not resist you.”